Early Orthodontic Evaluation

 WHEN IS THE BEST TIME TO BEGIN ORTHODONTICS?

-At Family Dental Care of Bellevue Dr. Galloway and Dr. Austin will begin evaluating the position of your child’s teeth each and every time your child is seen.
+At Family Dental Care of Bellevue Dr. Galloway and Dr. Wilson will begin evaluating the position of your child’s teeth each and every time your child is seen.
 The American Association of Orthodontists recommends that the initial orthodontic evaluation should occur no later than age 7.
 At this early age, orthodontic treatment may not be necessary, but vigilant examination can anticipate the most advantageous time to begin treatment.

-Early evaluation by Dr. Galloway and Dr. Austin provides both timely detection of problems, and greater opportunity for more effective treatment.
+Early evaluation by Dr. Galloway and Dr. Wilson provides both timely detection of problems, and greater opportunity for more effective treatment.
 Intervention, when required, can help guide your child’s growth and development, preventing serious problems later.
 When orthodontic intervention is not immediately necessary, our doctors will carefully monitor your child’s growth and development or work closely with your orthodontist to determine when to begin treatment.

 WHY IS AGE 7 CONSIDERED THE OPTIMAL TIME FOR SCREENING?

 By the age of 7, the first adult molars erupt, establishing the bite in the back of the mouth.
-During this time, Dr. Galloway and Dr. Austin will evaluate front-to-back and side-to-side tooth relationships.
+During this time, Dr. Galloway and Dr. Wilson will evaluate front-to-back and side-to-side tooth relationships.
 For example, the presence of erupting incisors can indicate possible overbite, open bite, crowding or gummy smiles.
 Timely screening increases the chances for an incredible smile.

 WHAT ARE THE ADVANTAGES OF INTERCEPTIVE TREATMENT?